Coding-Crashkurse/Langchain-Full-Course/README.md

 This repository contains course materials for learning the Langchain concepts.
 Below are the Jupyter notebooks used in the course with a brief description of each:

+- **models_basics.ipynb:** This notebook introduces the fundamental concepts of models in Langchain, detailing their structure and functionality.

 - **models_prompts_parsers.ipynb:** This notebook delves into the basics of models in Langchain, with a focus on prompts and parsers.

-- **models_basics.ipynb:** This notebook introduces the fundamental concepts of models in Langchain, detailing their structure and functionality.

 - **chains.ipynb:** This notebook introduces chains in Langchain, elucidating their function and importance in the structure of the language model.
+We learn about the different types of chain and their use.

 - **chatgpt_plugins.ipynb:** This notebook provides an overview of how to utilize plugins with ChatGPT in Langchain for enhanced functionality.